aabccd021/tiny-cookie-session/README.md

 The user is cooked at this point.
 The only solution is to log in from a clean device and log out all other devices.

-## Minor security considerations

-It doesn't have to be the actual outdated token to be detected as session forking.
-As long as it's paired with a valid session id (in the cookie), any token value, even ones that were never issued, will be detected as session forking.

-This means theoretically, if the attacker can guess a valid session id, they can use any random token value to log out the legitimate user.
-But practically this is not a concern because we use 256 bits of entropy for session id generation, making it unguessable.
-Also, the implication of this attack is just logging out the legitimate user, no sensitive information is leaked.

 ## Installation